 The Conformity SIP, also known as the AQCC Regulation Number 10 or conformity implementation plan, was developed by the AQCC and adopted in 1998.
 It formally defines the process for finding conformity.
 The EPA approved the Regulation Number 10 on September 21, 2001 (66FR48561), making it federally enforceable.
 The Regulation Number 10 was updated and approved by the AQCC on Dec 15, 2011.
-It has been submitted to the EPA for final approval.

 In November 1998, a MOA was signed by the CDPHE and DRCOG for the purpose of defining the specific roles and responsibilities in conformity evaluations and findings.
 A similar MOA was also signed by the CDPHE and NFRMPO in November 1998.
-EPA approved the updated Regulation Number 10 in early 2014, thus the 1998 MOA between CDPHE and DRCOG will also be updated to reflect the changes made in the Regulation Number 10.
+EPA approved the updated Regulation Number 10 in early 2014, thus the 1998 MOA between CDPHE and DRCOG was updated to reflect the changes made in the Regulation Number 10.
+The new 2015 MOA included NFRMPO, CDPHE, RAQC, and DRCOG, and updated the specific roles and responsibilities in conformity evaluations and findings for each agency.